Minnesota Regulatory Process

 Final EIS

-MPUC Route Permit decision
+MPUC CON and Route Permit Decision

 The Draft EIS will be published and made available for public review and comment.